 Monsignor Charnoki, who was ordained to the priesthood May 15, 1965, at Blessed Sacrament Cathedral, Greensburg, by the late Bishop William G. Connare, died on the Solemnity of the Assumption of the Blessed Virgin Mary, the patroness of the diocese.

 In a July interview with The Catholic Accent, Monsignor Charnoki said his connection with the church was natural — two of his uncles were priests.“I’ve enjoyed all of my assignments,” he said.
 “With God’s grace, I’ve been able to assist in various ways.
-I’m very grateful to have had the opportunity
+I’m very grateful to have had the opportunity to become a priest and help a lot of people, and I’m grateful that they have helped me.

 “I know a lot of people are praying for me, and I’m just going to continue along and do whatever the Lord wishes for me,” Monsignor Charnoki continued.
 “Over the years, I’ve given advice to many people who are sick or suffering, and I always told them to trust in the Lord.
 I know now that I have to do the same thing.”